'This is a crisis': 4th girl takes own life in northern Saskatchewan

-Both Stanley Mission and La Ronge have been on high alert the past week after identifying more than 20 other young people considered to be at high risk of taking their own lives.
+Both Stanley Mission and La Ronge have been on high alert the past week after identifying more than 20 other young people considered to be high risk to take their own lives.

 Counsellors and therapists have been working around the clock trying to support the communities.

 "This needs to be on everyone's radar," said Jonathan.
 "It's not just the communities that have deceased children and youth.
 It's the entire province of Saskatchewan."